-- 2. Through its programme of devolution deals, the government is inviting groups of councils to develop proposals for new ways of working that will increase economic growth and improve services.
+- 4. Through its programme of devolution deals, the government is inviting groups of councils to develop proposals for new ways of working that will increase economic growth and improve services.
 In return, government will consider proposals for devolution of funding and powers on condition that governance arrangements provide robust accountability.
-Following the General Election, the government is taking forward the Cities and Local Government Devolution Bill to provide a statutory footing for governance arrangements and a framework for future deals.

-- 3. Councils across the country are at different stages of progress with proposals for devolution.
-During 2014 and early 2015 deals were negotiated and agreed with Greater Manchester Combined Authority, Sheffield City Region, West Yorkshire Combined Authority and Cornwall.
-It is expected that further deals will be announced during the Conservative Party Conference in October 2015.

-- 4. Following the July Budget, Government invited expressions of interest in further deals for consideration as part of the spending review process to be submitted by 4 September 2015.

-- 5. Ours was one of a total of 34 submissions from groupings of councils across the country.
-The major themes covered by these proposals are:

-- Skills and employment
+Following the General Election, the government is taking forward the Cities and Local Government Devolution Bill to provide a statutory footing for governance arrangements and a framework for future deals. - Councils across the country are at different stages of progress with proposals for devolution.
+During 2014 and early 2015 deals were negotiated and agreed with Greater Manchester Combined Authority, Sheffield City Region, West Yorkshire Combined Authority and Cornwall. - 6.
+Following the July Budget, Government invited expressions of interest in further deals for consideration as part of the spending review process to be submitted by 4 September 2015. - 7.
+Ours was one of a total of 34 submissions from groupings of councils across the country.
+The major themes covered by these proposals are: - Skills and employment - Transport

-- Transport

 - Housing and planning

 - Fiscal particularly 100% retention of Business Rates

 - Business support/enterprise/innovation

 - Health and well-being

 - Public estate